 Your 2 DPT recommendations from licensed physical therapists and your recommendation from another professional must be from unbias individuals.
 Recommendations from neighbors and family friends are discouraged.
 Professional recommendations may include professors, employers, and volunteer supervisors other than physical therapists.

 Applications are accepted beginning July 1 and end when all available seats have been filled for the class entering the following fall term.
-Admissions decisions will be made beginning on November 1, 2015 for the fall 2016 class.
+Admissions decisions will be made beginning on November 1 for the following fall class.
 The first round of offers are generally sent the third week of December.
 Offer letters are emailed, as well as, mailed to the applicant's permanent address.
 Typically, a second round of offers are sent in mid to late February.
 Class size is limited to 50 students, so it is in the applicant's best interest to have the application completed prior to the November 1st review date.
 It is recommended that applicants submit all application materials at least two weeks prior to the initial application review on November 1st to allow for processing.